ejones12/CovidBot/README.md

 Python Tests

+- The twitter scraper script was unit tested using "Pytest" which is Python's framework for testing.
+In the twitterScraperTest.py file we created unit tests for each category of search and verified that the correct json file for each category was created.
+Additionally, we checked that the files were not empty given that it is not possible to determine the exact data inside since the tweets returned could be different every time a query is performed.

+- To run tests:
+    - Navigate to root directory (troubleshooterbot)
+    - Type command "python -m pytest ./twitterScraperTest.py" into the terminal
+    - Output will show the number of unit tests passed

 Additional Testing
 - We were not able to add additional unit testing for some of our additional classes due to the difficulty of working with